Robert Redford as Jay Gatsby, romantic millionaire and shady bootlegger

-Gatsby’s three-piece suit is lightweight dark brown wool with gray chalk striping.
+Gatsby’s three-piece suit is a dark chocolate brown summer-weight wool with gray-blue chalk striping.
 As with all of Redford’s suits in the film, the most ’70s part of the suit is the jacket with its wide notch lapels.
 While single-breasted, two-button jackets were not uncommon in the 1920s, Boardwalk Empire and the 2013 Gatsby film more correctly fitted their jackets with slimmer lapels, suppressed waists, and higher button stances.
 The lounge coat worn by Redford is much more of a product of the 1970s than the 1920s.

 The jacket has flapped hip pockets and a welted breast pocket, where Gatsby wears a white linen handkerchief folded with an emerging point.
 The edges are stitched, most noticeably along the lapels when Gatsby is talking with Nick inside the restaurant.

 The jacket also has 4-button cuffs, which appear to be functioning “surgeon’s cuffs”.

 Gatsby never removes his jacket, but he wears it open throughout the sequence to keep his vest (waistcoat) exposed.
 The waistcoat is double-breasted with a straight cut bottom and a low-fastening 6×3 button stance.
 The double-breasted waistcoat is very evocative of the Roaring Twenties, and let’s say it makes up for the more disco-era jacket.

 There are four welted pockets on the vest, best seen when Redford slips his hands into his trouser pockets and swings the coat back to show more of the vest.
 Gatsby wears his gold watch in his lower left pocket, strung across the middle of the vest with a thin chain.